IthacaThings/IthacaThings-www/README.md

-# things-nyc-www
+# IthacaThings-www
-Website for TheThingsNetwork NYC
+Website for The Things Network Ithaca

-Changes made here will be reflected on http://thethings.nyc upon being reviewed & pulled by the webmaster.
+Changes made here will be reflected on https://ithacathings.net upon being reviewed & pulled by the webmaster.